-The waterfront is still very much a busy working dock due to Cape Town's unique location at the bottom tip of Africa.
-This fact makes exploring what has now also become the leisure centre of Cape Town even more fascinating.
-The V&A Waterfront is littered with open quayside restaurants, cinemas, speciality stores and boutiques, boat tours (including ferries to the infamous landmark of Robben Island), the grand Victoria Wharf Shopping Centre, walkways, buskers, and practically any form of shopping, dining, and any other leisure entertainment imaginable.
+The waterfront is still very much a busy working harbour due to Cape Town's unique location at the bottom tip of Africa.
+This makes exploring what has now become the leisure centre of Cape Town even more fascinating.
+The V&A Waterfront is filled with open quayside restaurants, cinemas, speciality stores and boutiques, boat tours (including ferries to the infamous landmark of Robben Island), the grand Victoria Wharf Shopping Centre, walkways, buskers, and practically any form of shopping, dining, and any other leisure entertainment imaginable.

 Things to do at the V&A Waterfront